 Year 10 Unit Description Assessment Overview Unit 1 It's the Holidays Students will understand the language and cultural practices involved in communicating about holidays and festivals.
 They will be able to compare holidays in Australia with those in Chinese-speaking cities.
-Exam/s covering reading and writing skills Unit 2 Let's Go Shopping Students will investigate and explore the nature of systems of shopping in Chinese-speaking countries as opposed to Australia.
-They will be able to use Chinese language to express their own opinions about shopping.
-Exam/s covering listening, and speaking skills Unit 3 I am Not Feeling Well Students will understand aspects of communicating about health and illness in Chinese.
-They will be able to communicate in the Chinese language why someone is unwell.
-Exam/s covering writing and reading skills Unit 4 What's on Today?
-Students will explore the concept of television and film.
-They will understand how to communicate about television and viewing preferences and be able to compare Chinese and Western-style films.
-Exam/s covering combined response including listening, reading and writing skills
+Examination/s covering reading and writing skills Unit 2 Let's Go Shopping Examination/s covering Students will investigate and explore the nature of systems of shopping in Chinese-speaking countries as opposed to Australia.
+They will be able to use Chinese language to express their own opinions about shopping. listening, and speaking skills Unit 3 I am Not Feeling Well Examination/s covering Students will understand aspects of communicating about health and illness in Chinese.
+They will be able to communicate in the Chinese language why someone is unwell. writing and reading skills Unit 4 What's on Today?
+Examination/s covering Students will explore the concept of television and film.
+They will understand how to communicate about television and viewing preferences and be able to compare Chinese and Western-style films. combined response including listening, reading and writing skills